apache/systemds/python-reference.md

 ### Dealing with the loops

-It is important to note that this API doesnot pushdown loop, which means the SystemML engine essentially gets an unrolled DML script.
+It is important to note that this API doesnot pushdown loop, which means the SystemDS engine essentially gets an unrolled DML script.
 This can lead to two issues:

 1. Since matrix is backed by lazy evaluation and uses a recursive Depth First Search (DFS),